-OHS incident cases FY 2023
+OHS incident cases FY 2023 FY2024

-Number of work-related injury -
+Number of work-related injury - -

-Number of work-place accident -
+Number of work-place accident - -

-Number of road accident-transportation services 3
+Number of road accident-transportation services 3 12

-Human right complaint received -
+Human right complaint received - -

 Activities like management walkabouts, monthly inspections, committee meetings, audits, spot checks and others have been carried out throughout the year, and findings and/or non-compliances have been acted upon accordingly.
+During the year, 3 of our representatives have completed OHS courses organised by Malaysian Institute of Road Safety Research ("MIROS"), we will continue to emphasize the safety and sharing among our drivers.